Vyralmarketing/nicole-junker/_posts/2022-12-06-happy-holidays-from-us.md

 Happy holidays to you\!

 The holiday season has officially arrived.
-We hope you enjoy this wonderful time of year and make some fantastic memories.
+I hope you enjoy this wonderful time of year and make some fantastic memories.

-**We wanted to take a moment to thank you for your continued support.** We love helping people make their real estate dreams come true, so thank you for working with us and supporting our business.
+**I wanted to take a moment to thank you for your continued support.** I love helping people make their real estate dreams come true, so thank you for working with me and supporting my business.

-This may be a busy time of year, but we are always here to help you and answer any questions you may have.
-Give us a call or reply to this email; we’d love to help you.&nbsp;
+This may be a busy time of year, but I am always here to help you and answer any questions you may have.
+Give me a call or reply to this email; I’d love to help you.&nbsp;

-In case we don’t hear from you until 2023, have a happy New Year\!
+In case I don’t hear from you until 2023, have a happy New Year\!